What Charter Companies Say About Certification

 Along those same lines, a couple of our dock mates went to the Sea of Abaco to charter, and that company didn’t ask for any credentials.
 No resume or certification.
 A short conversation with potential customers can reveal all the information needed.

 The objective of our “Learn to Sail” programs, (Basic, Intermediate and Advanced) is to qualify folks to sail on distant oceans.
 Many of those that have successfully completed our courses, have gone on to charter bare boats, purchase their own boats or continue to move up to more advanced sailing skills.
-The ASA students that have gone through our programs all have the same evaluation: “the courses [ASA] were good, but important information was verbalized and actual hands on experience was not applied.”
-This is the main reason Bonneville has decided not to be restricted to ASA or US Sailing curriculum.
+The ASA students that have gone through our programs all have the same evaluation: “the courses [ASA] were good, but a lot of important information was verbalized and more actual hands on experience would have been preferred.”
 Those same students say they wished they would have been able to practice forereaching in strong winds, experience night sailing, or actually reef underway (practice makes perfect) etc. We cover safe boat handling procedures until you feel you have command of the maneuver.

 “No formal certification is required for most of our destinations.”